matvix90/project/README.md

 2- Price comparator with web-scraping
 3- Shocase

-The project is created with flask and sqlite3.
+The project is created with flask and sqlite3 for the backend part and with html and css for the frontend part.